RIPS25-Analog/3D-Random-Placement/README.md

 # 3D-Data-Generation

-Generate synthetic data from 3D assets for object detection tasks.
+Generate synthetic data using 3D assets for object detection tasks.

 ## Files and Software Needed